 Different types of simulation studies involve different types of experimental units.
 For a static Monte Carlo simulation, where no aspect of time is involved, the experimental unit is a single observation.
 For time-stepped or discrete-event stochastic simulation studies, it more often is a run or a batch, yielding an averaged or aggregated output value.
 When runs form the experimental units for non-terminating simulations, and steady-state performance measures are of interest, care must be taken to delete data during the simulation's warm-up period before performing the averaging or aggregation.
-Details may be found in any simulation textbook, such as Law (2014) or Kelton, Smith, and Sturrock (2011).
+Details may be found in any simulation textbook, such as Law (2014) or Kelton et al. (2011).

-3 POTENTIAL EXPERIMENTAL DESIGNS
+3 POTENTIAL EXPERIMENT DESIGNS

 Many designs are available in the literature.
 We focus on a few basic types that we have found particularly useful for simulation experiments.
-Factorial or gridded designs are straightforward to construct and readily explainable-even to those without statistical backgrounds.
-Coarse grids (2k factorials) are most efficient if we can assume that the simulation response is well-fit by a model with only linear main effects and interactions, while fine grids (more than two levels for factors) provide greater detail about the response and greater flexibility for constructing metamodels of the responses.
+Factorial or gridded designs are straightforward to construct and readily explainable - even to those without statistical backgrounds.
+Coarse grids (2^k factorials) are most efficient if we can assume that the simulation response is well-fit by a model with only linear main effects and interactions, while fine grids (more than two levels for factors) provide greater detail about the response and greater flexibility for constructing metamodels of the responses.
 When the number of factors is large, then more efficient designs are required.
 We have found Latin hypercubes to be good general-purpose designs for exploring complex simulation models when little is known about the response surfaces.
-Two-level designs called resolution 5 fractional factorials (R5-FFs) allow the linear main effects and interactions of many factors to be investigated simultaneously; they are potential choices either when factors have only two qualitative settings, or when practical considerations dictate that only a few levels be used for quantitative input factors.
+Two-level designs called resolution 5 fractional factorials (R5-FFs) allow us to investigate the linear main effects and interactions of many factors simultaneously; they are potential choices either when factors have only two qualitative settings, or when practical considerations dictate that only a few levels be used for quantitative input factors.
 Expanding these R5-FFs to central composite designs provides some information about nonlinear behavior in simulation response surfaces.

-Factorials (or gridded designs) are perhaps the easiest to discuss: they examine all possible combinations of the factor levels for each of the $X_i$ 's.
-A shorthand notation for the design is $m^k$ , which means k factors are investigated, at m levels for each factor, in a total of $m^k$ design points.
-Crossed designs, where different sets of factors are investigated at different numbers of levels are written as, e.g., $m_1^{k_1} \times m_2^{k_2}$ , where $k_1$ factors are evaluated at $m_1$ levels each, and another $k_2$ factors are evaluated at $m_2$ levels each.
+Factorials (or gridded designs) are perhaps the easiest to discuss: they examine all possible combinations of the factor levels for each of the X_i 's.
+A shorthand notation for the design is m^k , which means k factors are investigated, at m levels for each factor, in a total of m^k design points.
+Crossed designs, where different sets of factors are investigated at different numbers of levels are written as, e.g., $m_1^{k_1} \times m_2^{k_2}$, where k_1 factors are evaluated at m_1 levels each, and another k_2 factors are evaluated at m_2 levels each.

-3.1 $2^k$ Factorial Designs (Coarse Grids)
+3.1 2^k Factorial Designs (Coarse Grids)

-The simplest factorial design is a $2^k$ because it requires only two levels for each factor.
-These can be low and high, often denoted -1 and +1 (or - and +). $2^k$ designs are very easy to construct.
-Start by calculating the number of design points $N = 2^k$ .
+The simplest factorial design is a 2^k because it requires only two levels for each factor.
+These can be low and high, often denoted -1 and +1 (or - and +).
+2^k designs are very easy to construct.
+Start by calculating the number of design points $N=2^k$.
 The first column alternates -1 and +1, the second column alternates -1 and +1 in groups of 2, the third column alternates in groups of 4, and so forth by powers of 2.
-Conceptually, $2^k$ factorial designs sample at the corners of a hypercube defined by the factors' low and high settings.
-The left of Figure 2 shows an example for a $2^3$ design.
-Envisioning a $2^4$ or larger design is left to the hyperimaginative reader.
+Conceptually, 2^k factorial designs sample at the corners of a hypercube defined by the factors' low and high settings.
+The left of Figure 2 shows an example for a 2^3 design.
+Envisioning a 2^4 or larger design is left to the hyperimaginative reader.

-Figure 2: 2 factorial design, graphically and in matrix form, with numbered design points.
+Figure 2: 23 factorial design, graphically and in matrix form, with numbered design points.